rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 # About VSS
-  Vss is a variable server.
+  Vss is a variable server, a state share system.
 It allow you to write, change and read variables from multiple sources (apps, systems, terminal, ...).

   Vss is a server that provides some APIs to manage variables from multiple clients.
 All variables are shared between these clients, that means you can write a variable in any client and read it in any client.